NRT Product Available since Feb 2009

 In a first step the cloud-free reflectance observations of each slot are corrected for atmospheric effects using the simplified radiative transfer code SMAC (Rahman and Dedieu, 1994).
 Afterwards, the linear kernel-driven BRDF model from Roujean et al. (1992) is fitted to a daily time series of the resulting top-of-canopy reflectance factor values.
 In the applied model the reflectance properties are split into two kernels describing the dominant light scattering processes in separating geometric and volumetric scattering effects, either interpreted as a transposition of scaling effects, a separation between the soil and vegetation, or the conjunction between thin and thick optical media.
 Albedo estimates are then obtained by suitably integrating the BRDF model functions.
 Generated products are the directional-hemispherical (or "black-sky") albedo at local solar noon and for the narrowband and total broadband range also the bi-hemispherical (or "white-sky") albedo.

-The Albedo product is computed on a daily basis within the area covered by the MSG disk, over four specific geographical regions (Europe, Africa - N_Africa and S_Africa- and South America).
-For each day and each geographical region the albedo quantities, their respective error estimates, and a processing flag are disseminated in HDF5 format.
+The MTAL albedo product is computed on a ten-daily basis within the area covered by the MSG disk.
+For each release, the albedo quantities, their respective error estimates, and a processing flag are disseminated in HDF5 format.
 The relevant information concerning the data fields is included in the HDF5 attributes.

 For each albedo quantity the algorithm delivers theoretical estimates for the non-correlated (random) error contribution by propagating estimates for the error of the top-of-canopy reflectance factors through the linear model inversion.
 In practice non-detected clouds and systematic errors in the aerosol optical thickness values used for the atmospheric correction are the most important error sources.
-The specification for the overall accuracy of the albedo product is 10%.
-Results of detailed validation studies will be given in the Validation Report and later included in the Product User Manual.
+The specification for the overall accuracy of the albedo product is 20%.
+Results of detailed validation studies are given in the Validation Report.